 2. Because of the football shape, you can’t just quickly set it upright, it must be returned to the base.
 I think this will become a habit with more use.)

-I would love to hear about any sewing or other projects you have planned for Fall/Halloween, leave me a comment!
+I would love to hear about any sewing or other projects you have planned for Fall/Halloween, leave me a comment and let us know what you are up to!